crxtzonceu/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 1: Monday January 24, 2022
+### Day 1: Tuesday March 22, 2022

-**Today's Progress**: Watch and Read how internet works.
-Reviewed html tags on anki and read CSS gradients today.
-Joined 100 days of code and it helps me motivate unlike before.

-**Thoughts:** Im getting confused sometimes because of too much information i am reading about css but im taking a rest and explore about the certain topic.

-**Today's Progress**: Studied CSS list and positions.
-Finished HTML and CSS homework exercises.
+**Today's Progress**: Learned the basics of github and git with windows.
+Will review html,css and javascript today.

-**Thoughts:** Positioning and styling a website element is hard and exhausting.
-I hope i can be better at web development.
+**Thoughts:** I hope i can be consistent again since i quit coding a month ago.